-BCS is a numbering system of 1 through 9, where a score of 1 is used to describe an emaciated horse with no body fat.
-A 9 is used to describe an obese horse.
+BCS is a numbering system of 1 through 9.
+A score of 1 is used to describe an emaciated horse with no body fat, while a 9 is used to describe an obese horse.
 A BCS of 4 to 6 is recommended for most horses and ponies.

-After the seizure, a veterinarian stated the horses were neglected multiple areas including their hoof care, nutrition, teeth, grooming, and wound care.
-It was also noted that the horses were underweight, and many had an active lice infestation.
-Additionally, their manes and tails were matted with fecal material and some had dermatitis.
+After the seizure, a veterinarian stated the horses were neglected in multiple ways, including their hoof care, nutrition, teeth, grooming, and wound care.
+Also noted was many were underweight, had an active lice infestation as well as dermatitis.
+Additionally, their manes and tails were matted with fecal material.

-The state’s investigation began in September after the couple allegedly returned Villa Vanners’ Hall of Fame stallion Romeo emaciated.
+The state’s investigation began in September after the couple allegedly returned Villa Vanners’ Hall of Fame Gypsy Vanner stallion Romeo emaciated.
 He was out on a one-year breeding lease.

 “It [the charges] is another step in the right direction,” says trainer Hanes.
 “We are anxiously awaiting the state getting permanent custody of the horses.”

-Dozens of chickens, two dogs, and rabbits were also seized from Fairy Tail Equines due to conditions the state says reflect neglect.
+Officials seized dozens of chickens, two dogs, and rabbits from Fairy Tail Equines due to their conditions.

 The Olajos were each released on a $10,000 non-surety bond.
 They are scheduled to appear in Middletown Superior Court on March 15.